How to write a business report.

 - Tips for business report writing and formatting

-The purpose of business reports.
+Understanding the purpose of business reports.

-Different types of business reports.
+Common examples of business reports.

-- Analytical business reports.
+Analytical business reports.

 Analytical business reports will usually provide analysis of a situation, problem, or opportunity, and include findings, interpretations, and recommendations.
 Examples of analytical business reports include feasibility reports and studies, investigative reports, and research reports.

-- Informational business reports.
+Informational business reports.

 Informational business reports are used to report information factually but will not necessarily include any analysis or recommendations.
 Examples of informational business reports include progress reports, status reports, or informational updates and summaries.

-- Research reports.
+Research reports.

 Research reports detail the findings of any studies or research projects undertaken by a business.
 A research report will include the methodology used and analysis of the data collected.
 Examples of business research reports may include market research reports, scientific research reports and customer satisfaction reports.

-- Business compliance reports.
+Business compliance reports.

 Business compliance reports are used to demonstrate and provide evidence of a business’s adherence to regulations, policies, or standards, and highlight any deviations or areas missed.
 Examples of business compliance reports include safety compliance reports and audit compliance reports.

-- Financial business reports.
+Financial business reports.

-Financial business reports are compiled to summarize a business’s financial performance and position and will include income statements, balance sheets, and cash flow statements.
+Financial business reports are compiled to summarise a business’s financial performance and position and will include income statements, balance sheets, and cash flow statements.
 Examples of business financial reports include quarterly financial reports and annual reports.

-- Business sales and marketing reports.
+Business sales and marketing reports.

 Sales and marketing reports for businesses will analyse the sales of any goods and/or services the business offers and the marketing performance.
 Sales and marketing reports may include data on sales trends, market share, and customer feedback.

-- Business progress reports.
+Business progress reports.

 Business progress reports are written to update stakeholders on the status of a project or task, and will usually include what has been accomplished, any challenges, and any future plans or next steps.
 Examples include team progress reports and project-specific progress reports.

-- Investigative business reports.
+Investigative business reports.

 Businesses may write investigative reports when they need to examine specific issues or incidents in a workplace.
 Investigative reports will include a thorough examination of facts and findings.
 Examples of investigative reports in businesses may include accident reports and incident reports.

-- Business operational reports.
+Business operational reports.

 Business operational reports are used to detail day-to-day operations and activities and provide insights into an organization’s efficiency and productivity.
 Examples of operational reports may include daily production reports and inventory reports.

-- Human resources reports.
+Human resources reports.

 HR reports are generated to cover the activities of people working within a business.
 HR reports may include workforce analytics, HR metrics, and employee performance reports.
 Examples of business HR reports may include employee turnover reports, employee performance reports, and employee training reports.

-Sections to include in a business report.
+How to write a business report.

 What you include in a business report will depend on the type of report you are writing, the nature of your business, and your intended audience.
-That said, there are some standard sections to include in a business report to help you organize content and present it in a way that your readers can navigate and understand.
+That said, there are some standard sections to include in a business report to help you organise content and present it in a way that your readers can navigate and understand.
 This includes —

 - Title page.